Dgaduin/checkout-challenge/docs/README.md

   - This includes build scripts and environment setup for both running and building (plain Docker images for this scenario, since it's relatively multi-platform and can plug in a lot of other systems)

     - I opted for plain shell scripts for the build, since different CI/CD providers have their own configurations and the build is relatively straightforward.

+- The system will follow DDD principles to keep it open for extension and for a better fit into a microservice environment
+  - It won't use an internal CQRS pattern(like MediatR) to handle domain events, due to the small size of the domain and the complexity of such a setup, but will abstract domain behavior behind a domain service, to allow for future split if necessary
+  - External CQRS will remain an option, behind the repository interfaces